pakforlay/cloudflare-mail-generate/README.md

 - LINE 13 PASTE YOUR DOMAIN
 - LINE 14 PASTE YOUR ZONE ID, GET ZONE ID FROM MENU WEBSITE REGISTER IN CLOUDFLARE.
 SCROLL DOWN, ON RIGHT SIDE

-Before using this tools, u must register your domain to cloudflare. u can see the tutor on youtube or google after register your domain, u must verification destination/main email. maybe tutorial from this help u [[https://www.facebook.com/share/p/14mFxofz4bb/](https://www.facebook.com/share/p/14mFxofz4bb/)]
+- Before using this tools, u must register your domain to cloudflare. u can see the tutor on youtube or google.
+- After register your domain, u must verification destination/main email. maybe tutorial from this help u [[https://www.facebook.com/share/p/14mFxofz4bb/](https://www.facebook.com/share/p/14mFxofz4bb/)]